Donna Lopiano

-Donna’s oral history as told through the Eyes of Texas is below:
+Donna’s oral history, as told through the Eyes of Texas, is at the following link:

 Donna Lopiano a Longhorn sports Pioneer

-Donna Lopiano pries doors open whether it is Little League baseball, Texas football, the NCAA bureaucracy, or by challenging the stereotype of the women’s place in America’s society.
-Professor and politician Barbara Jordan say “her competence is overwhelming.
-A testament to her success at Texas is the 11 national championship in Longhorn women's sports by 1987.
+Donna Lopiano pries doors open, whether in Little League baseball, Texas football, the NCAA bureaucracy, or by challenging the stereotype of women’s place in America’s society.
+Professor and politician Barbara Jordan says, “Her competence is overwhelming.
+A testament to her success at Texas is the 11 national championships in Longhorn women’s sports by 1987.

 Donna made it ok for women to celebrate playing basketball as much as being a ballerina.

 By definition, Pioneers are risk-takers, and without them, there is no beginning.
-Sports pioneers use vision, insight, resolve, and many other intangibles to excel.
+Sports pioneers excel through vision, insight, resolve, and many other intangibles.
 They can successfully implement new ideas and remove obstacles that others can not.
-University president Rogers said of Donna, "Texans love go-getters."
-Texas women's track coach Crawford said, "Donna thrives on being a pioneer."
+University president Rogers said of Donna, “Texans love go-getters.”
+Texas women’s track coach Crawford said, “Donna thrives on being a pioneer.”

-Pioneers need more time to fulfill a vision, then established programs.
-In addition to dealing with the same problems that all administrators face in athletic departments - small budgets, the ebb and flow of recruiting, and turf wars within the athletic department- sports pioneers are challenged with significant obstacles inherent in changing or creating a new program.
+Pioneers need more time to fulfill a vision than established programs.
+In addition to dealing with the same problems that all administrators face in athletic departments—small budgets, the ebb and flow of recruiting, and turf wars within the athletic department—sports pioneers are challenged with significant obstacles inherent in changing or creating a new program.

 In the early years, men had many challenges as sports pioneers, but women had more barriers.
 Before a woman could be recognized as an athlete, Athletic Director, or coach, they first had to secure respect and equal rights.
 At Texas, this was a slow and tedious process that finally took hold in the 1950s.
 A movement started that would eventually correct many of the biases inculcated into society’s fiber.